Hungary bring down the curtain on their Group A campaign with a first competitive meeting against the Netherlands in 36 years.

 • The latter result secured Hungary's place at the top of qualifying Group 5 on ten points, one above the Dutch; they went on to finish fourth in the final tournament.

-• Daishawn Redan and Myron Boadu were both on target in the Netherlands' 4-0 win against Hungary in European U17 Championship qualifying on 3 October 2016.
-Mitchel Bakker was also in the Netherlands' starting XI, while András Csonka and substitute Szabolcs Schön both played for Hungary.
+• Myron Boadu was on target in the Netherlands' 4-0 win against Hungary in European U17 Championship qualifying on 3 October 2016.
+Mitchel Bakker was also in the Netherlands' starting XI, while András Csonka played for Hungary.

 • The Dutch have missed out on the last three U21 EURO final tournaments; this is their first appearance since losing to Italy in the 2013 semi-finals.